independence-tests {bnlearn} R Documentation

 Available conditional independence tests (and the respective labels) for Gaussian Bayesian networks (normal variables) are:

-• mutual information: an information-theoretic distance measure.
-Again it is proportional to the log-likelihood ratio (they differ by a 2n factor).
-The asymptotic \chi^2 test (mi-g), the Monte Carlo permutation test (mc-mi-g) and the sequential Monte Carlo permutation test (smc-mi-g) are implemented.
+• Mutual information: an information-theoretic distance measure.
+Again, it is proportional to the log-likelihood ratio (they differ by a factor of 2n).
+The asymptotic \chi^2 test ("mi-g"), the Monte Carlo permutation test ("mc-mi-g") and the sequential Monte Carlo permutation test ("smc-mi-g") are implemented.

-Available conditional independence tests (and the respective labels) for hybrid Bayesian networks (mixed discrete and normal variables) are:
+Available conditional independence tests (and the respective labels) for conditional Gaussian Bayesian networks (mixed discrete and normal variables) are:

-• mutual information: an information-theoretic distance measure.
-Again it is proportional to the log-likelihood ratio (they differ by a 2n factor).
-Only the asymptotic \chi^2 test (mi-cg) is implemented.
+• Mutual information: an information-theoretic distance measure.
+Again, it is proportional to the log-likelihood ratio (they differ by a factor of 2n).
+Only the asymptotic \chi^2 test ("mi-cg") is implemented.